Khloé Kardashian Addresses Tristan Thompson Cheating Rumors With Birthday Party

 A post shared by ????ℐℴ ℛđƴ.ℭ???? (@alleyesonjordyc) on

-Most fans seem to think Thompson would indeed cheat on Kardashian, if he hasn’t already.
+Most fans seem to think Thompson would indeed cheat on Kardashian if he hasn’t already.

 “Of course Tristan will cheat on her.
 She is not the baddest chick he has ever slayed and won’t be the last.”